Super-resolution Reconstruction of Single Image for Latent features: Introduction

-\textbf{Fast and high quality sampling:} We have reconstructed HR images by Markov chains and complex multimodal distribution modeling, which enables fast model sampling while reducing the negative impact of model collapse on modeled HR images, thus producing complex and diverse HR images with high quality.
+\textbf{Stable Style and Content Consistency:} Although the probability distribution of HR images is difficult to predict, we designed a novel conditional encoder to limit the impact of prediction randomness introduced by maximizing the variational lower bound in DDPM.
+This stabilizes the model training and ensures the generation of images that are consistent with the original HR image in terms of style and content.

-\textbf{Stable style and content consistency:} Although the probability distribution of HR images is difficult to predict, this paper limits the effect of prediction randomness caused by the maximally variable lower bound in DDPM by designing a new conditional encoder, so that the model is trained stably and can generate images with the same style and content as the original HR images.
+\textbf{Fast and High-Quality Sampling:} By leveraging Markov chains and modeling HR images using a complex multimodal distribution, our model can sample rapidly while mitigating the negative impacts of model collapse on the reconstruction of HR images.
+Consequently, it can generate diverse and high-quality HR images

-The LDDPM proposed in this paper is experimentally proved on many datasets.
-The experimental results show that the proposed model outperforms most of the methods in SISR tasks on multiple datasets.
-In addition, the code of LDDPM will be open source soon: https://github.com/yanjingke/Image-Super-ResolutionLDDPM.
+Our LDDPM was empirically validated on numerous datasets.
+The experimental results demonstrate that our model outperforms most methods in SISR tasks across multiple datasets.